anyone2/IndigoPlugin-Voice-Monkey/README.md

 3. Create your first Monkey and routine
 4. Trigger your Monkey

-After following these steps, you will be able to generate a URL, confirm that it is working, and use it to trigger your monkeys from either your web browser or from services such as IFTTT or this plugin.
+After following these steps, detailed on the Voice Monkey site, you will be able to generate a URL, confirm that it is working, and use it to trigger your monkeys from either your web browser or from services such as IFTTT or this plugin.

 ## Indigo Plugin Installlation Instructions